 He received his Bachelors of Science in Architectural Studies from the University of Illinois at Urbana-Champaign and his Masters of Architectural Studies from the University of Illinois at Chicago.
 During his studies, Michael was a Teaching Assistant for Building Technologies, teaching material systems and methods of detailing within design.
 He also worked in the digital fabrication lab where he assisted students with laser cutting and 3D printing technologies.

-Michael’s work has received significant recognition including the spring 2011 Edward C Earl Prize at UIUC, the 2013 Alumni Choice Award for continuing students and the 2014 Schiff Hardin Award at UIC.
+Michael’s work has been recognized numerous times, including the 2011 Edward C Earl Prize at UIUC, the 2013 Alumni Choice Award for continuing students, and the 2014 Schiff Hardin Award at UIC.
 He was also one of five students nominated for the 2013 Chicago Prize.
 Throughout college he participated in several architectural competitions through various organizations such as EVOLO and suckerPUNCH.